Chinese balloonist lands in midst of isle dispute with Japan

 AIR ZONE

-Abe's announcement last month of more muscular defences and security policies and his reversal of years of declines in military spending have also angered China.
+Abe's announcement last month of more muscular defenses and security policies and his reversal of years of declines in military spending have also angered China.

-China's "air-defence identification zone" may not, in fact, have been the bombshell it originally seemed.
+China's "air-defense identification zone" may not, in fact, have been the bombshell it originally seemed.

-Japan's Mainichi newspaper said on Wednesday senior Chinese navy officials briefed Japanese government officials on plans for an air-defence zone almost four years ago.
+Japan's Mainichi newspaper said on Wednesday senior Chinese navy officials briefed Japanese government officials on plans for an air-defense zone almost four years ago.

 Secret minutes of an informal May 2010 meeting at a think-tank in Beijing show that senior Chinese officers discussed the planned zone with Japanese officials, suggesting the two countries work out rules to avoid a conflict in overlapping air zones, the newspaper said.